stoeps13/connections-doc/source/user/files/editing_hcl_docs.md

     ![A screenshot showing the option to edit a file in HCL Docs](images/edit_hcl_docs.png)

+    !!! note
-    **Note:** The edit option is available only if you have HCL Docs and Editor access to the selected file.
+    The edit option is available only if you have HCL Docs and Editor access to the selected file.

 To get the most out of HCL Docs, see [Connections Docs](https://help.hcltechsw.com/connections/welcome/index.html).